princeofdream/gruvcase/README.md

 Self-Promotion
 --------------

-If you like gruvbox follow the repository on [GitHub](https://github.com/morhetz/gruvbox) and vote for it on [vim.org](http://www.vim.org/scripts/script.php?script_id=4349).
+If you like gruvcase follow the repository on [GitHub](https://github.com/princeofdream/gruvcase) and vote for it on [vim.org](http://www.vim.org/scripts/script.php?script_id=4349).

 License